 B.2.3.
 FPIS WRB System Joint Sealing Treatments.
 Three specimens of each joint sealing treatment considered for qualification shall be prepared and evaluated in accordance with Sections B.2.3.1 and B.2.3.2.
-Each specimen shall have three minimum 3 inch x 6 inch pieces of the FPIS product with the specified joint sealing treatment along the minimum 6-inch adjacent edges of the two pieces separated by a 1/8-inch uniform gap width.
+Each specimen shall have two minimum 3 inch by 6 inch (76 mm by 152 mm) pieces of the FPIS product with the specified joint sealing treatment along the minimum 6-inch (152 mm) adjacent edges of the two pieces separated by a 1/8-inch (3.2 mm) uniform gap width.
 The joint sealing treatment shall be cured, if required, in accordance with the manufacturer's specifications, but not more than 14 days at room temperature.